aliakhtar49/Careem_Test_Imdb/Documentation.md

 # Careem-Test-Imdb
-- A Careem-Test App.
-Displays movies data fetched from themoviedb.org API.
+- A Careem-Test App to displays movies data fetched from themoviedb.org API.

 ### Installing